Ask the Concierge

-El Corte Inglés shopping centre, Lisbon Zoo and the Gulbenkian museum are among the attractions 10 - 15 minutes walk from the hotel.
+El Corte Inglés shopping centre, Lisbon Zoo and the Calouste Gulbenkian museum are among the attractions 10 - 15 minutes walk from the hotel.
 Explore more of the surrounding area here.

 Who created the paintings in the hotel lobby?

-The hotel commissioned three local artists to create the paintings hanging in our lobby and Tempus Bar.
-The lobby artists are Diogo Navarro, who created beautifully simple re-imagined landscapes of Lisbon in soft tones, and Maria Antónia Santos, who created six paintings inspired by nature and its multitude of form and colour.
+The hotel commissioned three local artists to create the paintings hanging in our Lobby and Tempus Bar.
+The Lobby artists are Diogo Navarro, who created beautifully simple re-imagined landscapes of Lisbon in soft tones, and Maria Antónia Santos, who created six paintings inspired by nature and its multitude of form and colour.

 Susana Bravo's work in the Tempus Bar is a dynamic representation of Portuguese life, told through vivid visual stories.

 where should i go while in lisbon?

 Lisbon is one of the most culturally rich cities in Europe, with no shortage of beautiful architecture, intriguing museums, creative hubs and peaceful gardens.
 We also recommend taking a day trip to the nearby locations of Sintra and Cascais, which offer stunning palaces and beaches respectively.